Respectism and The Endeavour for a Respectul Society

 Second, the abusive must be respectfully kept from power, and the personality types of those who rule through fear, abuse, exploitation of prejudice and distortion of principles must be commonly recognized in order to assist with that endeavour.

-Third, fair dealing, based on listening dialogue and honest negotiation, must be promoted as the norm in public and private life including governance, economic exchange and the meeting of basic human needs.
+Third, fair dealing, based on listening dialogue and honest negotiation, must be promoted as the mechanism for creating a respectful society in public and private relationships including leadership, governance, economic exchange and the meeting of basic human needs.

 Fourth, the success of a respectful society must be measured in the decrease of all acts and threats of violence and involuntary detention including those needed for true self-defense of the individual or society.